Where To Eat When You’re Hungover & Have No One To Blame But Yourself

 Nobody plans for a hangover, just like nobody plans for a terrible sunburn.
 Either way, you were just a little reckless and now it feels like your body is on fire and even the slightest movement will make you scream.
 But instead of a bucket of aloe, you need fried things, bacon and eggs, and possibly a sandwich the size of a sea turtle.
-Hopefully, the food at these 16 spots will both distract you from that pain and give you a reason to open your eyes.
+Hopefully, the food at these spots will both distract you from that pain and give you a reason to open your eyes.

 Josh’s Deli has many qualities we seek out when a hangover has us feeling like a cruise ship ran over our forehead: bagels, dim lighting, a low noise level, and cocktails that are there if you need them.
 Any sandwich at this Surfside spot is going to help inflate your spirit like an air mattress, but their pastrami sandwich is so good that it might just have you making eye-contact with strangers by 3pm.

 There are two roads to take with a hangover—one leads to something greasy, but the other option is something just a little healthier.
 For that, go to Athens Juice Bar in North Beach, home of the best fruit salad in Florida.
 They serve other things like smoothies and acai bowls, but the fruit salad, which is covered with sweet fruit pulp, is going to feel like dipping your head into a bathtub full of cold bananas and watermelon.

 When we’re hungover, all we really want is bread, eggs, and someone to refill our coffee after every five sips.
 That’s exactly what you’ll get at this classic MiMo diner.
-Jimmy’s is simple in a good way, with leather booths you’ll sink into and diner staples like eggs, sausage, pancakes, a patty melt, and a lot more you can eat when you’re not whispering “What have I done?” to your coffee.
+Jimmy’s is simple in a good way, with leather booths you’ll sink into and diner staples like eggs, sausage, pancakes, a patty melt, and a lot more you can eat when you’re not whispering “What have I done?” into your coffee.